omarathon/oauth1-hmac/README.md

 ### Spring Example

 A Spring example implementing a consumer for [Warwick University's OAuth1.0 provider](https://warwick.ac.uk/services/its/servicessupport/web/sign-on/help/oauth/apis) can be found [here](https://github.com/omarathon/java-spring-warwick-sso-oauth-example).
 Such example is listed as an official example in their [list of example consumer implementations](https://warwick.ac.uk/services/its/servicessupport/web/sign-on/help/oauth/apis).

-## Documentation

-The latest version of OAuth1-HMAC has a JavaDoc [here](https://omarathon.github.io/oauth1-hmac/).

 ## Testing